Open Policy Agent — A great alternative for Pod Security Policy

 Enjoy a free “Playground”!

-OPA made available to the community a free playground, packaged with a bunch of policies examples that can be used to get started quickly is made publicly available; Very handy to anyone looking to discover, learn and play with OPA, without getting into the burden of deploying it.
+OPA made available to the community a free playground, packaged with a bunch of policies examples, which can be used for a quick start; Very handy to anyone looking to discover, learn and play with OPA, without getting into the burden of deploying it.

-Seceral ready to use policy examples are well commented-out and are deeply explained as shown here:
+Several ready to use policy examples are well explained/commented, as shown in this PrintScreen:

 &!
 To Finish